RoseauFragile/PortFolio/README.md

 Beware of the truth is a prototype of an rpg-based video game.
 It take place in the future, where a chemical smoke force peoples to live on the top of buildings.
+Written in Java, it use sqlite database to store objects like saves, levels, monsters, items etc..

 <p align="center">
 <img src="https://github.com/RoseauFragile/PortFolio/blob/master/Porco.png" width="600" height="400" />